moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/_index.md

 ### **Job Steps:** How does the Job Performer get the job done?

-Job steps detail the sequential, functinoal process through which a Job Performer accomplishes their Main Job, forming a chronological job map.
+Job steps detail the sequential, functional process through which a Job Performer accomplishes their Main Job, forming a chronological job map.
 Job Steps are a series of objectives the Job Performer has to get done to achieve the outcome they’re looking for, not tasks, which are too granular.

 What goes into a Job Step: